iadityatharu/creative-website-package/README.md

 # Plaza Sales API

 Plaza Sales is a TypeScript-based REST API that powers a product catalogue, content management, and analytics platform.
-It exposes role-aware endpoints for administering brands, categories, products, inquiries, blogs, and more while integrating with PostgreSQL (TypeORM), Redis caching/queues, Cloudflare R2 for media, and BullMQ-powered email notifications.
+It exposes role-aware endpoints for administering categories, products, inquiries, blogs, and more while integrating with PostgreSQL (TypeORM), Redis caching/queues, Cloudflare R2 for media, and BullMQ-powered email notifications.

 ## Table of Contents